ifzalmalook/SimpleCrafts/README.md

 **Edit and Delete buttons**

-These buttons are only visible to the user who has uploaded this particular project
+These buttons are only visible to the user who has uploaded this particular project and to any admin user as they will have superuser priveleges

 ![Edit and Delete Buttons](assets/readme-images/edanddelete.jpg)